NEW EPISODE | JOE BIDEN

-We are already at work on the third podcast, but we are always happy to hear suggestions for future series.
-In fact, that’s how we got the idea for both “Constitutional” and the next one.
+We are already at work on new podcasts, but we are always happy to hear suggestions for future series.
+In fact, that’s how we got the idea for both "Constitutional" and "Moonrise."
 You can email the show creator directly at firstname.lastname@example.org.

-The third podcast is slated to publish in 2019, but we plan to announce the topic in the fall of 2018.
-You can be the first to know by signing up here for an email alert, or by following Lillian Cunningham’s Twitter account.
+We do not yet have release dates for podcasts coming in 2021 and beyond.
+However, you can be the first to know by signing up here for an email alert, or by following Lillian Cunningham’s Twitter account.

 Yes!
 You asked for them, so we published them.
 You can find an episode’s transcript by going to the Episodes page, then looking for the "Transcript" link next to each episode’s audio player.
 If you’re a teacher, you can also find a "Presidential" lesson plan for your students on our Education page.